CryptoManufaktur-io/celestia-docker/README.md

 Meant to be used with central-proxy-docker for traefik and Prometheus remote write; use :ext-network.yml in COMPOSE_FILE inside .env in that case.

+## celestia-app

 ### Validator Key Generation

 Run `docker compose run --rm create-validator-keys`

-It is meant to be executed only once, it has no sanity checks and creates the `priv_validator_key.json`, `priv_validator_state.json` and `voter_state.json` files inside the `config/` folder.
+It is meant to be executed only once, it has no sanity checks and creates the `priv_validator_key.json`, `priv_validator_state.json` and `voter_state.json` files inside the `keys/consensus/` folder.

 Remember to backup those files if you're running a validator.

-### Wallet Creation
+### Operator Wallet Creation

 An operator wallet is needed for staking operations.
 We provide a simple command to generate it, so it can be done in an air-gapped environment.
 It is meant to be executed only once, it has no sanity checks.
-It creates the operator wallet and stores the result in the `keyring/` folder.
+It creates the operator wallet and stores the result in the `keys/operator/` folder.

-Make sure to backup the `keyring/$MONIKER.account_info` file, it is the only way to recover the wallet.
+Make sure to backup the `keys/operator/$MONIKER.backup` file, it is the only way to recover the wallet.

-Run `docker compose run --rm create-wallet`
+Run `docker compose run --rm create-operator-wallet`

 ### Register Validator

-This assumes an operator wallet `keyring/$MONIKER.info` is present, and the `priv_validator_key.json` is present in the `config/` folder.
+This assumes an operator wallet `keys/operator/$MONIKER.info` is present, and the `priv_validator_key.json` is present in the `keys/consensus/` folder.

 `docker compose run --rm register-validator`